-The development of an A&A methodology for complex systems and technologies that addresses cyber and electromagnetic activities, swarming munitions, autonomous systems, and human-agent teaming, underpinned by a mathematical framework of complexity and emergence theory.
-The resultant methodology will integrate physics and engineering-based models with tactics, techniques, and procedures applicable to the assessment of systems of interest to understand the effects of specific technical parameters on mission outcome.
-The A&A methodology will also include advanced data analysis tools, which will generate the knowledge required by decision makers and others to fully assess the causes and implications of system performance within complex, multi-domain, and operationally relevant environments.
-The analysis tools will include appropriate measures of effectiveness and associated metrics of performance, as well as unique ways to visualize the results and intuitively appreciate their impacts.
+An analysis framework supporting appropriate simulation architectures for science-based analysis will enable the development of resilient systems for the operational Army capable of performing their intended functions in complex contested environments.
+The resultant architecture will integrate physics and engineering-based models with tactics, techniques and systems of interest to understand the effects of specific technical parameters on mission outcome.
+In particular, in order for participating models to have broad applicability and support re-use, they must be designed to support the concept of composability, meaning that simulation environments are structured with the flexibility to include the appropriate models for what needs to be modeled and simulated vice being monolithic simulations loaded with a variety of models and representations that are not easily replaced or updated.
+The analysis framework will also include advanced data analysis tools which will generate the knowledge required by decision makers and others to fully assess the causes and implications of system performance within complex, multi-domain, operationally relevant environments.
+The analysis tools will include appropriate measures of effectiveness and associated metrics of performance, as well as multiple ways to visualize the results to intuitively appreciate the impacts.
 This advanced analytical capability will provide detailed insight for the design and development of systems and technologies, as well as their integration with the operational force to produce the most resilient system.